Carrefour CEO against Sunday opening for French hypermarkets

-PARIS The head of Carrefour (CARR.PA), Europe's largest retailer, said on Monday he was against opening large hypermarkets on Sundays in France but backed the idea for smaller food stores in city centres.
+PARIS Dec 8 The head of Carrefour, Europe's largest retailer, said on Monday he was against opening large hypermarkets on Sundays in France but backed the idea for smaller food stores in city centers.

 Easing restrictions on Sunday opening is one of the flagship reforms promised by the Socialist French government in its bid to kickstart economic growth and create jobs, but it faces resistance from labour unions and in some cases from management who fear their costs will exceed the benefits.